 Our Mission & Team

 Fitz has committed his career to advocating for higher education.
 Following his graduation from Denison University, he worked in three highly selective admissions offices.
 First, he joined the admissions team at a small liberal arts college, St. Lawrence University; second, he worked at the Duke University School of Law.
 While there, he also received a MA from Duke University.
 Subsequently, Fitz worked in the Undergraduate Admissions Office at Vanderbilt University.
 Fitz then entered into enrollment marketing and consulting at EAB-Royall; there he, ultimately, served as the Principal for Client Leadership.
 In his roles, he led teams that partnered with more than 100 Chief Enrollment Officers from a remarkably wide range of colleges and universities.
 During his 16 years, the company quintupled its enrollment services partnerships.
-Within his hometown community, Fitz has served on the YMCA Greater Richmond Strategic Alignment Board and the A Grace Place Board.
+He’s also completed his certification for college counseling at Columbia University.
+Within his hometown community, Fitz has served on the YMCA of Greater Richmond Board as well as the A Grace Place Board.
 He also served on the Board for his high school alma mater, Trinity Episcopal School, for eight years.